NFEC Mission & Social Vision

 Setting Industry Standards

 Until the NFEC, the financial wellness industry provided limited guidelines for financial education instructors and financial coaching professionals.
 There were existing standards for learners; however, those standards were not aligned with youth developmental needs and failed to address the behavioral aspects of adult education.
 The NFEC fixed this problem.
+Working with a team of over a hundred professionals from financial services, traditional education, personal finance, and psychology – the NFEC developed standards for both the people delivering the education and those learning the subject matter.

 Financial Coaching